Skip to content

 MOUSE: P.I.
 Hits April 16 With Troy Baker Leading Cast

 Fumi Games' black-and-white noir cartoon shooter MOUSE: P.I.
-For Hire launches in less than a week, and the voice cast behind it is genuinely impressive.
+For Hire launches in less than a week, and the voice cast behind it is impressive.

 Nathan Lees